Linter/formatter support is implemented in separate backends so that they are easy to opt in to individually:

 Most of the formatters and linters allow you to configure

---config: path to a config file; used if the file is in a non-standard location such that it cannot be auto-discovered.
+Path to a config file.
+Useful if the file is in a non-standard location such that it cannot be auto-discovered.

 ./pants help-advanced black,